 - Why a PHYSICAL Detox Can Solve EMOTIONAL Problems

-I suggest it only if they feel that their digestive system is clogged (if they have not eliminated feces the approximate length of their fingertips to their elbow, each day), and some patients have a difficult time with the Epsom salts, as they can cause significant diarrhea.
-A rare person has a sensitivity to magnesium sulfate, which is the molecular name for Epsom salts, so you may want to try ½ tsp first, in water, an hour before taking the full 2 tsp dose, if you are prone to allergies and sensitivities
+I suggest the addition of Epsom salts only if someone feels that their digestive system is clogged (if they have not eliminated feces the approximate length of their fingertips to their elbow each day).
+Some patients have a difficult time with the Epsom salts, as they can cause significant diarrhea.
+A rare person has a sensitivity to magnesium sulfate, which is the molecular name for Epsom salts, so you may want to try ½ tsp first, in water, an hour before taking the full 2 tsp dose if you are prone to allergies and sensitivities

 As a standalone protocol, though, after the magnesium sulfate, you drink ¼ cup of extra virgin olive oil, which causes the easy release of potentially hundreds of gallstones.

-Virtually no one does, when drinking only ¼ cup of oil (chased by ¼ cup of fresh grapefruit or lemon juice).
+Virtually no one experiences these side effects when drinking only ¼ cup of oil (chased by ¼ cup of fresh grapefruit or lemon juice).

-My theory is that this is due to the far higher levels of toxicity in most people, in the modern industrial age, compared to when this protocol was first administered by physicians several decades ago.
+My theory is that the typical side effects are due to the far higher levels of toxicity in most people, in the modern industrial age, compared to when this protocol was first administered by physicians several decades ago.

-More practitioners are now recommending doing the gallbladder flush once a month, if you’re using only ¼ cup of oil, and/or if you eliminated many stones—doing it monthly until you see no more stones.
+More practitioners now recommend doing the gallbladder flush once a month if you’re using only ¼ cup of oil and/or if you eliminated many stones, then proceeding to do it monthly until you see no more stones.

 I also think it’s wise to avoid crystal formations in the future, after you flush all the crystalline structures out, by drinking a quart of green smoothie, every day, for life—and cutting back on all processed food and animal products.